 - BSc (Hons) Music Technology (First Class), Birmingham City University

 - Fellow of the Higher Education Academy (FHEA)

 - CertGSMD(P) Guildhall School of Music and Drama.

 Front-end and server-side web development, mobile development in Swift, audio production (recording, mixing, mastering), physical computing with Arduino and Raspberry Pi, visual coding in Processing and Pure Data, moving image (After Effects, Premiere), still image (Photoshop, Illustrator), interactive installation (digital and physical).

 Other external roles

-- Link Tutor, Future College, United Arab Emirates
+- Link Tutor, BSc (Hons) Creative Computing (UAE), Future Education World, United Arab Emirates

 - Contributor, The Conversation:

 - Why the Renaissance man - and woman - is making a comeback (April, 2016)